 From 1957 to 1971 (or 1970) Christa Ludwig was married to the great bass-baritone Walter Berry.
 During he marriage and even afterwards, they appeared together in operatic and concert settings.
 In 1972 she married the French stage-manager Jean-Emile Deiber.

 In March 1993 Christa Ludwig made he farewell appearance at the Met singing Fricka in Die Walküre.
 In 1993 she appeared in a farewell Lieder tour in Europe and the USA.
 Her career closed with concert and operatic farewells in Vienna in 1994.
 She then taught frequently young singers in master-classes.
 She was an acclaimed voice teacher.
-Among her pupils and/or singers who have attended her master-classes: Rosina Fabius (Mezzo-soprano), Ulrike Malotta (Mezzo-soprano), Marga Melerna (Mezzo-soprano), Rosemara Ribeiro (Mezzo-soprano).
+Among the singers who studied with her and/or attended her master-classes: Rosina Fabius (Mezzo-soprano), Ulrike Malotta (Mezzo-soprano), Marga Melerna (Mezzo-soprano), Tamara Obermayr (Mezzo-soprano), Rosemara Ribeiro (Mezzo-soprano), Vanessa Waldhart (Soprano).

 In 1980 Christa Ludwig received the Golden Ring of the Vienna State Opera, and in 1981 she was made its honorary member.
 In 1989 she was honoured by the French government as a Chevalier of the Légion d’honneur and as a Commandeur de l’Ordre des arts et des lettres.
 Her biography was published as “…und ich wäre so gern Primadonna geworden” (Berlin, 1994).
 Ludwig’s fine vocal gifts and compelling musical integrity gained her a distinguished reputation as one of the outstanding operatic and concert artists of her day.
 She died at her home in Klosterneuburg, Austria in April 2021 at age 93. |